true-dhamma/true-dhamma.github.io/search.md

 <!--
   =============================================================
-  Modern Chatbot UI v2.9 (Definitive List Style Fix)
+  Modern Chatbot UI v3.0 (Font and UI Polish)
   Author: Gemini Assistant & User
-  Updates: Replaced patchwork list styling with a robust ruleset that
-           restores browser-like default behavior for ul, ol, and li, overcoming the initial CSS reset.
-This is the definitive fix.
+  Updates: 1.
+Increased base font size for better readability on all devices.
+           2. Kept the input text area font size unchanged as requested.
+           3. Standardized the close button color to black on all devices.
   =============================================================
 -->